76.9 F

 Summertime is Turtle Time on the Beaches of Puerto Vallarta

-Puerto Vallarta, Mexico – Every Summer, Olive Ridley sea turtles start arriving on the shores of Puerto Vallarta and the Riviera Nayarit to nest their eggs.
+Puerto Vallarta, Jalisco, Mexico – Every Summer, Olive Ridley sea turtles start arriving on the shores of Puerto Vallarta and the Riviera Nayarit to nest their eggs.
 Forty-five days later, their eggs begin to hatch, attracting visitors looking to experience the magic of life first-hand by taking part in the Banderas Bay region’s turtle hatching season.

 The Bay of Banderas is the birthplace of thousands of Olive Ridley sea turtles, and every summer they return to the beaches on which they were born to lay their eggs.
 As the sea turtle nesting often takes place just outside the doors of Puerto Vallarta’s finest resorts, the local hotel industry has gotten involved in the protection effort by running marine turtle conservation and protection programs for over 40 years.